Walls as a field of expertise - Wilhelmsthal Palace, Museumslandschaft Hessen Kassel (Part 3)

 Dr Astrid Wegener, the director of the Wallpaper Museum, is responsible for the concept of the exhibition and its academic supervision.
 But why?
 At first glance, wallpapers seem almost trivial.
 The wallpapers here in Kassel are so special, however, that one of them was made at the manufactory in Alsace for the White House in Washington, D.C. - "Views of North America".
 The New World, made in the Old World.
 When visitors to the Wallpaper Museum will also be able to admire this piece is not yet entirely clear.
 "We hope to be able to reopen on the museum's 100th anniversary," says Dr Astrid Wegener.
 The new museum building is currently in the pipeline.Previous article in the series:

-Walls as a field of expertise - Wilhelmsthal Castle, Museumslandschaft Hessen Kassel (Part 2)
+Walls as a field of expertise - Wilhelmsthal Palace, Museumslandschaft Hessen Kassel (Part 2)

 Published on 01.03.2019